Learning Support Assistant – SEN (Trauma-Informed Practice)

 • Understanding of trauma-informed practice and de-escalation strategies

-• Calm, empathetic and proactive approach to challenging behaviour
+• A calm, empathetic and proactive approach to challenging behaviour

 • Strong communication, teamwork and problem-solving skills